JOEY DUNCAN

 The Cullman Police Department is the largest municipal law enforcement agency in Cullman County.
 A full-service police agency, the department has embraced a community-oriented philosophy and relies heavily upon community involvement in problem-solving strategies.
 It is through this approach of heightened community awareness in public safety matters that the Cullman Police Department most effectively addresses its major priority of providing a safe and secure environment for those who live, work, and play here!

-Police Chief is David Nassetta.
+Police Chief is Joey Duncan.
 Assistant Police Chief is Brandon Patterson.
 The Public Safety Director (over both Police & Fire) is Brian Bradberry.

 EMERGENCY: 911 | Non-Emergency: 256-734-1434 or Email Us